RedPillAnalytics/checkmate-examples-archive/obi/README.md

 # Build Groups
 Checkmate for OBI uses the concept of a **build group**: a collection of tasks associated with a particular dependency, which in our case, is a dependency on a published artifact: either a distribution file or a BAR file.
 Up until now, all the tasks demonstrated exist without being tied to a dependency: they are the core Checkmate for OBI tasks that revolve around working with content checked into a Git repository.

-A build group allows us to declare a dependency on a prior artifact, and then get a bunch of new, dynamically generated tasks that belong to that build group.
+A build group allows us to declare a dependency on a prior version of an artifact, and then get a bunch of new, dynamically generated tasks that belong to that build group.
 Checkmate contains three build groups by default:
-* **feature:** used primarily to regression test new feature branches prior to their being merged into a mainline of code, usually the **develop** or **master** branch.
+* **feature:** used primarily to test new feature branches prior to their being merged into a mainline of code, usually the **develop** or **master** branch.
-* **release:** used to regression test new releases prior to being deployed to downstream environments, or prior to being merged into release branches such as **master** or **release.x.x.x**.
+* **release:** used to test new releases prior to being deployed to downstream environments, or prior to being merged into release branches such as **master** or **release.x.x.x**.
-* **promote:** used for promoting content to downstream environments.
+* **promote:** used for promoting content to downstream environments, and do smoke-testing of those environments.

 Because these build groups are already built-in, we don't have to do much to enable them; all we have to do is declare a dependency on a prior artifact version, and the tasks in this build group will magically appear.
 Since we now have the `1.0.0` distribution published to our Maven Local repository, we can use that distribution as our dependency for these build groups.
 We could also define custom build groups using the `obi.buildGroups {}` DSL structure if for some reason the combination of **feature**, **release** and **promote** was not sufficient for our workflow.

-The first thing we have to tell Checkmate for OBI is where to go looking for our artifacts.
+The first thing we have to tell Checkmate is where to go looking for our artifacts.
 We're still using Maven Local for this, so we see that in our `repositories{}` closure:

 ```gradle
 repositories {